Try these 7 amps before you buy!Here are 7 iconic amps you might wanna try out before you spend your hard-earned cash on a new electric guitar amp.

-Personally, I like the head and use it with an EVM 12L speaker, but hey, that’s just me…
+Personally, I like the head and use it with a blue alnico, but hey, that’s just me…

 So which of these 7 amps will you buy?
 Maybe when you tried all you’ll find a small boutique amp hardly anyone has heard of but is perfect for you.